 When people said those ignorant comments, it just inspired and pushed me to lift heavier and heavier weight, and get more muscle.
 I loved the way these ladies looked.
 I was looking at the women bodybuilders and the figure competitors, thinking I can do that and look like that one day.
 I thought they were absolutely beautiful.
 There’s nothing wrong with having muscle – It creates curves and keeps your muscles and bones strong.

-I continued to lift and transform my body over the years, just pursing health and fitness, and helping and training people along the way.
+I continued to lift and transform my body over the years, just pursuing health and fitness, and helping and training people along the way.
 I absolutely loved it!
-So as you have read I learned about the competition scene through the magazines and seeing a few contests back in the day on ESPN when they would show Fitness America competitions!

 I competed for a few more years, then decided to hang up my heels in 2012 to work on the inside, and build my physique without a judge’s critique of what I needed fix.
 I stopped the diet cycle and started practicing moderation with food, fitness, and life.
 It was liberating and very rewarding to see that I could do it on my own, and keep the weight off without a competition or without following a meal plan.
 I found balance and love for myself.
 No more all or nothing or on and off the wagon.
 There was no more black or white, and I now see things in gray, and that’s what I teach today.
 The hard and fast rules get us nowhere, except a quick trip to an eating disorder.